 Like the Sapphire Reserve, the Venture X card offers an annual $300 travel credit.
 But there is a catch…

-In order to get the $300 credit, you must book your flight, hotel, or rental car through the Capital One travel portal.
-Booking directly with an airline, hotel, or other travel companies won't cut it.
+In order to get the $300 credit, you must book your flight, hotel, vacation rental, or rental car through Capital One Travel.
+Booking directly with an airline, hotel, or any other travel company won't cut it.

 That may seem like a downside to some travelers who would much rather book their travel directly with an airline, hotel chain, or rental car agency.
-Still, it should be incredibly easy for almost any traveler to use up that $300 credit each year.
+Still, it should be incredibly easy for almost any traveler to use up that $300 credit each year, and it essentially makes the card's annual fee more like $95.

-And starting in your second year of membership, you'll automatically get 10,000 Venture miles after paying your annual fee.
-These miles are worth a minimum of $100.
-With these two credits alone, you can easily get $400 in value for a card that costs you $395 a year.
+And starting in year two, you'll get a 10,000-mile anniversary bonus (worth a minimum of $100 towards travel) after paying your annual fee.
+With these two credits alone, you can easily get $400 in value for a card that costs you just $395 a year – not a bad deal for most travelers!

-Like every other card on this list, there's also a credit of up to $100 to cover the cost of either TSA PreCheck or Global Entry.
+Like every other card on this list, there's also a credit of up to $120 to cover the cost of either TSA PreCheck® or Global Entry.

-• $200 Airline Incidental Fee Credit: Each year you hold the Platinum Card, you get a $200 credit to use with one U.S. airline of your choice.
-The credit is intended to be used for incidental fees like checked bags, change or cancelation fees, seat assignments, lounge access, and more … but there are some workarounds you can use to put that credit toward covering airfare instead.
+• Up to a $200 Airline Incidental Fee Credit: Each year you hold the Platinum Card, you get up to a $200 credit to use with one U.S. airline of your choice.
+The credit is intended to be used for incidental fees like checked bags, change or cancellation fees, seat assignments, lounge access, and more, but there are some workarounds you can use to put that credit toward covering airfare instead.
 Check out our guide on how to maximize Amex airline fee credits!

-• $200 Hotel Credit: Get a $200 annual statement credit for prepaid hotel bookings through the Amex Travel booking portal.
+• Up to a $600 Hotel Credit: Get up to $300 semi-annually for prepaid hotel bookings through the Amex Travel booking portal.
 This credit only applies to Fine Hotels + Resorts® or Hotel Collection properties, which include some great resorts and hotels around the globe.
 Notably, stays at Hotel Collection properties require a minimum stay of two consecutive nights.

-• $240 Digital Entertainment Credit: Cardholders can get up to $240 in annual statement credits for select entertainment services, with monthly installments of $20.
-But this benefit is incredibly restrictive: It currently only applies to purchases or subscriptions with Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, The New York Times, and the Wall Street Journal.
+• Up to $300 Digital Entertainment Credit: Cardholders can get up to $300 in annual statement credits for select entertainment services, with monthly installments of $25.
+But this benefit is incredibly restrictive: It currently only applies to purchases or subscriptions with Disney+, The Disney+ Bundle, ESPN+, Hulu, Peacock, The New York Times, the Wall Street Journal, Paramount+, YouTube TV, and YouTube Premium.

-• Credit for Global Entry or TSA PreCheck: Like every other card on this list, there's also a credit of up to $100 to cover the cost of either TSA PreCheck or Global Entry on the Platinum Card.
+• Credit for Global Entry or TSA PreCheck®: Like every other card on this list, there's also a credit of up to $120 to cover the cost of either TSA PreCheck or Global Entry on the Platinum Card.

 • Monthly Walmart+ Credit: Cardholders receive a $12.95 monthly credit to cover the cost of Walmart+, the retail giant's response to Amazon Prime with free shipping, same-day local delivery, and discounts at the gas pump.
 This also includes a Paramount+ membership.